backpagepod/backpagepod.github.io/_posts/2024-03-08-episode-168-edge-alex-wiltshire.markdown

 ---
 title: "Episode 168: We Collected Another Edge Editor (with Alex Wiltshire)"
 date:   2024-03-08 09:00:00 +0000
+excerpt: "This week's guest is former Edge editor Alex Wiltshire.
+Hear about his era of the magazine, as well as his time working at Hello Games and Mojang."
 excerpt_separator: "<!--more-->"
 categories:
 - Episode